dse/monospace-font-list/monospace-font-list.md

 -   notes:

-        Bitstream Vera Sans Mono is the basis of numerous open source fonts, the first and most popular of which is DejaVu Sans Mono.
+        Bitstream Vera Sans Mono is the basis of numerous open source fonts, the first and most popular of which is Deja Vu Sans Mono.

 -   tags:

     -   open source

+    -   monospace variant of a proportional font

+    -   programmer/coder oriented font

 -   urls:
     -   <http://ftp.gnome.org/pub/GNOME/sources/ttf-bitstream-vera/1.10/> [1]